Skip to main content

 KEY OBSERVATION

-ODIHR recognizes Moldova's efforts to improve hate crime data collection and build the capacity of criminal justice officials to address hate crime.
-In addition, ODIHR observes that Moldova’s hate crime recording and statistics do not sufficiently distinguish hate crimes from other crimes.
-In addition, ODIHR observes that Moldova would benefit from developing its victim support system to ensure effective access to justice, assistance, and protection services for hate crime victims.
+ODIHR recognizes Moldova's efforts to enhance the capacity of law enforcement to address hate crime.
+However, ODIHR observes that Moldova's hate crime recording and statistics do not sufficiently distinguish hate crimes from other crimes, while the number of prosecuted hate crime cases remain low.
+In addition, ODIHR observes that Moldova would benefit from building capacity of criminal justice officials about hate crimes.

 ODIHR recalls that in Ministerial Council Decision 9/09, OSCE participating States agreed to a definition of hate crime shared by all OSCE participating States, and committed to collecting reliable data and statistics on hate crimes.
 To that end, hate crimes need to be distinguished throughout the recording and data collection process from discrimination and hate speech.
 Participating States also committed to providing hate crime victims with access to counselling and legal assistance, as well as effective access to justice.
 Ensuring a positive interaction between police and hate crime victims requires the training of front-line officers, including on providing referrals to victim support and protection services.